birrozza/esp_8266_T-H/README.md

 After modifying the file, you can upload it using the "upload file" function on the setting page.
 The changes will take effect immediately.

+##Firmware OTA update (Over The Air)
+You can now also update the firmware in the card via the **OTA (Over The Air)** feature.
+In fact, it is no longer necessary to connect it to the PC but through the Arduino IDE it can be updated remotely.
+Just select the network port in the menu: *tools -> port -> Network Ports*

 <h2><strong>+ NEWS +  Enabled a Telegram bot to be able to interrogate the sensor </strong></h2>
 First of all you need to create a bot on the Telegram with <b>BothFather</b> function.
 The procedure